 If you're not familiar with the Paleolithic origin of the "Cody" knife, the Cody Complex is a Paleo-Indian culture group first identified at abison antiquus kill site near Cody, Wyoming in 1951.

 Charles has hand-crafted his version of what a Cody knife might be like for today's world.
 He first did them for us out of several different American Damascus steel billets - one I carry daily.
 It works for cutting bailing twine when I am in the pasture; opening boxes in the store .. and just fine at restaurants that do not have sharp enough cutlery for their entrees.

-I also have one of Charles's Damascus (Star Damascus) Cody knives with water snake inset on the sheath (and belt clip).
-That one is $380.
+I did have one of Charles's Damascus (Star Damascus) Cody knives with water snake inset on the sheath (and belt clip).
+That one sold for $380.
 Call if interested.